neosaurrrus/blog-entries/60 - Gatsby 1.md

       options: {
         projectId: `<YOUR SANITY PROJECT ID`,
         dataset: `<PRODUCTION IN MY CASE>`,
-        watchMode: true //Allows changes to be reflected in Realtime for development
+        watchMode: true, //Allows changes to be reflected in Realtime for development
         token: process.env.SANITY_TOKEN, //DO NOT put you token in here.
 We need to keep our token secret.
 So we stick it into a .env file.
 See below...

-        graphqlTag: 'default',
       },
     },
   }